 As you’re looking for a job, you might see companies that try to attract you with benefits like health insurance and on-site gyms.
-While these are great, the best thing you can possibly do for your long-term health is to find a position that gives the flexibility to work outdoors.
+While these are great, the best thing you can do for your long-term health is to find a position that gives the flexibility to work outdoors.

 According to Business Insider, 86% of Americans are stuck behind desks all day.
 Many of those that work at a desk are recorded sitting for over 13 hours per day between their work and home life.
 Over time, sitting all day in an indoor environment damages the health of workers, leading some health experts to call sitting indoors the “new smoking.”

-One way to combat the dangers of a office lifestyle is to take your work outdoors.
+One way to combat the dangers of an office lifestyle is to take your work outdoors.
 An outdoor environment exposes you to nature and encourages you to move about and stay active.
-There are a number of reasons why you should consider ditching your chair for your next job.
+There are several reasons why you should consider ditching your chair for your next job.

 The Dangers of a Desk Job

 Studies show that sitting all day at a desk increases your risk of heart disease by over 60% and type II diabetes by over 110%.
 Prostate and breast cancer is 30% more likely among desk workers, while the risk of colon cancer can increase up to 50% for those to sit at a sedentary job for 10 years or more.
 Prolonged sitting also gives you a higher chance of gaining weight, fat, and cholesterol.

 When you’re working indoors, you’re more likely staring at an LED screen all day.
 This can impact your eyesight over time and lead to retinal cell damage.
 Being indoors also exposes you to more bacteria and pollutants that are present in closed environments and office equipment.
 The lack of natural light and fresh air also contributes to more depression and stress, which in turn affects your happiness at work and the bottom line of your company.

 Why You Should Work Outdoors